Updated July, 2016

 Teams of four people, from all over the world, come to Breckenridge’s Riverwalk Plaza to transform 2-ton, 12-foot tall blocks of snow into amazing sculptures that tell stories.
-This is definitely an event to revolve a trip to Breckenridge around; it all starts Jan.
-27, 2015 and goes until Feb.
-8 (as long as it doesn’t get too warm).
+This is definitely an event to revolve a trip to Breckenridge around; the event takes place in January, and depending on the year, can stretch into February.

 Keeping creativity alive